RGU-Computing/pepper/Applications-Python/Dialog Flow/README.md

 service.py --ip <ROBOT IP> --port <ROBOT PORT>
 ```

 In addition, to authorise to Google Cloud for Dialog Flow, you must set GOOGLE_APPLICATION_CREDENTIALS in the environment variables to the correct path to your JSON token.
-I'd recommend reading the setup steps for Dialog Flow [here](https://cloud.google.com/dialogflow/es/docs/quick/setup)
+I'd recommend reading the setup steps for Dialog Flow [here](https://cloud.google.com/dialogflow/es/docs/quick/setup).

-TODO:
-- Configuring the behaviour

 ## Customisation
-You can customise the listener's respones to actions by editing handle_actions in ListenerService.py.
+You can customise the listener's respones to actions by editing `handle_actions` in `ListenerService.py`.
 By default it can open urls, display local assets, clear the tablet and speak.
 It can also fire events to ALMemory if you haven't hard-coded a custom response for it.
 Hardcoding a response or custom action is only really necessary for when you need parameters to be returned via your action.